barumau/pandunia/por/pandunia-por.md

 a ke - onde
 a line - online
-a longe dure - por muito tempo
+a long dure - por muito tempo
 a misal - por exemplo
 a xukre de - graças a
 abete - abeto